-How to Decorate Old Kitchen Cabinets
+How Can I Decorate My Old Kitchen Cabinets?

+Here's how you can decorate old kitchen cabinets.
 Want to do something really "green"?
 Besides replacing your cabinets, if they are still solid and well-built, there are other options.
 It is often easy to overlook the decorative possibilities in these utilitarian pieces, so practical for storing food, miscellaneous items and sentimental treasures.
 But the broad, flat surfaces on these offer the ideal opportunity to work a little painting and decorating magic.
 The doors are like blank canvases waiting for your creativity to explode upon them with color, texture and pattern.

 As you discover the range of techniques to be found at your local craft store from folk art, stroke and decorative painting styles to faux finishes to abstract effects, remember that you can easily change the pattern or color scheme of the kitchen cabinets to complement your home's decor.
 Choose colors or repeat a motif from a room's fabrics, wall coverings or rugs.
 Personalize what you create as much as possible.
 One of the main reasons to paint and decorate these surfaces is to make your pieces stand apart from mass-produced furniture.

 Begin by practicing and decorating old flea market or yard sale cabinets and chests.
 Then, once you've gained confidence and perfected these techniques, you might want to try your skills on your kitchen cabinets or bathroom cabinets.